fagan2888/cs_205_project/README.md

 ## TRACKING GALAXIES OVER TIME

-### Introduction
+### Problem

 Over the course of time from the Big Bang until present-day, galaxies have been continuously evolving - into the state we all see now and ever-changing.
 Astronomers have made understanding galaxy formation and evolution possible by building large simulations of sections of the universe: we can “carve out” a part of the universe and record various aspects of the particles of interest within and continue for a period of time.
 By mapping the properties of these particles to 3-dimensional space, we can visualize the behavior of our galaxies of interest.
 Some of these complicated features include magnetic fields, gas cooling, black holes, and supernovas.
 These simulations serve as an important building block to unveil the mysteries of the universe.

 At the center of every galaxy is a supermassive black hole which grows through swallowing nearby gas and by merging with other black holes.
 This black hole can inject energy and momentum back into the gas around it, and is therefore integral to the formation and evolution of galaxies.

 For our project, we followed the behavior of gas particles before they fall into black holes using particle data over time snapshots stored as hdf5 files.
 In order to do this, we utilized the tracer particles present in the simulation.
 These tracer particles track the transfer of mass between different particle types (e.g. gas converted into stars or gas converted into black holes).
 Each tracer is associated with a parent cell (either gas, star, or black hole), but the tracer can change which parent it is associated with between each snapshot according to the underlying physics of the simulation.
+The end result is a movie out of the snapshots containing the positions and masses of the associated particles.

+### Need for HPC and big data

-For each of the sections (referred to as boxes) we are interested in, we made a movie out of the snapshots containing the positions and masses of the associated particles.
-The boxes are variable in size, with the largest being 300 Mpc in distance.
-The smaller boxes - or subboxes - are subsections of the large boxes.
+The regions of interest (referred to as boxes) are variable in size, with the largest being 300 Mpc in distance.
+The smaller boxes - or subboxes - are subsections of the large boxes:

 ![Boxes](./images/image1.jpg)